What is TEFL Certification?

 The TEFL Academy

 The TEFL Academy offers a 20-hour classroom teaching practice course.
 This is one of the best opportunities to get you the training you need to be a TEFL teacher.
 Throughout the course, you also learn teaching theories and you have to submit assignments.
 It’s also one of the only programs to be TQUK and DEAC qualified (both the US and UK government)

-For job placement, we recommend the International TEFL Academy (ITA) for their lifetime support.
+For job placement and internship opportunities, we recommend the Premier TEFL.
 They have a clear focus not only when you are a student in their class, but during your job hunt and placement.
 The country profiles are excellent guides on where you want to teach in the world.
-Lastly, it’s one of the largest programs with over 6,000 graduates per year.
+Lastly, it’s one of the largest programs with 95% of enrolled students recommending taking this course.

 We like TEFLPros because their course helps you become a specialist in planning your daily lessons.
 This is really what it’s all about teaching abroad, especially if you want to make it a professional career.
 Their course engages you in lesson planning, classroom management, and student interaction.